Quick Take

 Temperament

 These dogs have a sensitive temperament and are known for their sweet, playful personality.
-Though these dogs are good with kids, they should be monitored around particularly small children due to their high energy levels.
+Though they are good with kids, they should be monitored around particularly small children due to their high energy levels.

 One of the most notable traits of this breed is loyalty.
 They like to spend time around their owner and family.
 It’s important to socialize them as puppies so they become accustomed to interacting with people and other dogs.
 They’re prone to shy behavior unless they’re socialized early on.